Ahmed-Naserelden/Courier-Management-System/README.md

 ![](https://github.com/abdalla-am/Courier-Management-System/blob/master/Readme_img/EIG1.gif)

 ### Welcome to the courier management system web application!
 This C# application is designed to manage couriers, and deliveries between customers and drivers and improve efficiency & functionality .
+ This project was done for (Software engineering) course ,FCIS 3rd year .

 ## ***Features***